spacetelescope/imexam/docs/index.rst

     :width: 600
     :alt: Example imexam workspace

+The above image is an example desktop interfacing with DS9.

 ``imexam`` is an affiliated package of AstroPy.
-It was designed to be a lightweight library which enables users to explore data using common methods which are consistant across viewers.
-It can be used from a command line interface, through a Jupyter notebook or through a Jupyter console.
-It can be used with multiple viewers, such as DS9 or Ginga, or without a viewer as a simple library to make plots and grab quick photometry information.
-The above image is an example desktop interfacing with DS9.
-Below, is another example desktop using the Jupyter notebook and the Ginga HTML5 viewer.
+It was designed to be a lightweight library that enables users to explore data using common methods which are consistant across viewers.
+The power of this python tool is that it is essentially a library of plotting and analysis routines that can be directed towards any viewer.
+It attempts to standardize the analysis interface so that no matter what viewer is in use the calls and results are the same.
+It can also be used without connecting to any viewer since the calls take only data and location information.
+This means that given a data array and a list of x,y positions you can create plots and return information without having to interact with the viewers, just by calling the functions directly either from a a command line shell or from a private script.

+`imexam` can be used:

+* from a command line interface
+* through a Jupyter notebook or through a Jupyter console
+* with multiple viewers, such as DS9 or Ginga (submit a github issue or PR to add others)
+* without a viewer as a simple library to make plots and grab quick photometry information.

+``imexam`` may be used as a replacement for the IRAF imexamine task.
+You should be able to perform all of the most used functions that ``imexamine`` provided in IRAF, but you also gain the flexibility of python and the ability to add your own analysis functions.
+The standalone library has also been used as a replacement for `psfmeasure`.

 .. image:: _static/ginga_desktop_html5.png
     :height: 400
     :width: 600
     :alt: Example imexam workspace

-The power of this python tool is that it is essentially a library of plotting and analysis routines which can be directed towards any viewer.
-It attempts to standardize the interface into these functions so that no matter what viewer is in use the calls and results are the same.
-It can also be used without connecting to any viewer since the calls take only data and location information.
-This means that given a data array and a list of x,y positions you can create plots and return information without having to interact with the viewers, just by calling the functions directly either from a shell or a private script.

-``imexam`` may be used as a replacement for the IRAF imexamine task.
-You should be able to perform all of the most used functions that ``imexamine`` provided in IRAF, but you also gain the flexibility of python and the ability to add your own analysis functions.
+The above image is an example desktop using the Jupyter notebook and the Ginga HTML5 viewer.

 Installation
 ============